Table of contents:

 The GST Council introduced several critical changes in 2025 to align with evolving market dynamics and public welfare needs:

-• GST on medical devices reduced from 18% to 12%, prioritizing healthcare affordability.
+- GST on medical devices reduced from 12% to 5% or NIL, prioritizing healthcare affordability.

 Factors Influencing Future GST Rate List